WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 (\lambda x. \ T) \ U \implies T[x := U]
 $$

-In the case of a valid abstraction application, we take the right-hand side term $U$ and substitute it for the formal parameter $x$ in the abstraction body $T$.
+In the case of a valid abstraction application, we take the right-hand side $\lambda$-term $U$ and substitute it for the formal parameter $x$ in the abstraction body $T$.
 Thus simplifying the expression towards a **normal form** by removing one layer of abstraction and application.

 > **Example** \